zhouzh0201/zhouzh0201.github.io/README.md

 <hr noshade="">

 <p>
-zhonghong is currently a third year student of the <a href="https://whu.edu.cn/">Wuhan Univesity</a>
+zhonghong is currently a retiree of the <a href="https://whu.edu.cn/">Wuhan Univesity</a>

 <h3> Research Interests </h3>